 The Philips VG5000, sometimes also called VG5K, is not an MSX-compatible computer, so it needs specific software.
 However, you can find, on the internet, emulators and software in abundance!

-In this video, I had done the unboxing.
+In this video, I had made unboxing.

 Power supply Philips VU0022

-Fortunately, the voltages of the power supply are correct.
+Fortunately, the power supply tensions are correct.

 Test of the Philips VG-5000